openrndr/openrndr-guide/contributing.md

 1. Clone this repository: `git@github.com:openrndr/openrndr-guide.git`.
 2. Open it in IntelliJ Idea.
-3. Edit or add markdown files under `src/main/kotlin/docs/`.
+3. Edit or add kotlin files under `src/main/kotlin/docs/`.
 The available [annotations are described here](https://github.com/openrndr/openrndr-guide/tree/main/dokgen).
 4. Push the changes to your fork of `openrndr-guide`.
 5. Create a pull request.